Class 11 Computer Science Notes

 📦 Python Variables

-Variables are the building blocks of any program — they store data values your program works with.
-This note explains how to declare and assign variables in Python, how Python’s dynamic typing works (no need to specify data type), multiple assignment on one line, and how variables internally store references to objects in memory — all explained with clear examples.
+Variables are the building blocks of any program.
+This note explains how to declare and assign variables in Python, how Python’s dynamic typing works (no need to specify data type), multiple assignment on one line, and how variables internally store references to objects in memory — all with clear examples.

 Read Notes →